syncfusion-content/angularjs-docs/angularjs/ListBox/Appearance-and-Styling.md

 {% endhighlight %}

-In the following style sheet the existing theme style sheet file has been over-ridden using root class “**customclass**”.
+In the following style sheet the existing theme style sheet file has been over-ridden using root class **customClass**.

 Add the following code in your style section.